 Our practice is located at 1 Bullion St, Umina Beach, and we have plenty of on site parking at the rear of the building for those looking to drive to their appointment.
 You will find us at the back of the Council car park, diagonally opposite the entrance to the Woolworths car park.
 Bullion street is a relatively short street and although we’re number 1 we are actually located directly in the middle of the street (look for the charming grey and white building).

 We are also close to a taxi rank which can be found on Bullion St, just down the road from us, there are also a number of public transport options.
 Bus routes 50, 54, and 57 will take you to the West St stop just outside of Woolworths or Bunnings.
 From there head east and turn left onto Bullion St, keep walking past the medical centre and you’ll find our building just after the Council car park.

 Yes.
 Our building has a level-access ramp for easy entry for those in wheelchairs or with walking frames.

 At your appointment you will be asked about your medical history, any medication you are taking and any allergies you may have.
 This is so that we can provide the best possible care without putting you at any health risk.

 If you have any recent x-rays or scans relating to your foot problem please bring them with you.
 It is also helpful if you wear your usual footwear, and bring along any work shoes or sports shoes that you wear regularly.
 If you currently wear orthotics please bring these with you.

 You may also need to bring your Medicare and Private Health Fund cards.

-Our reception has EFTPOS facilities and we are also able to process cash payments.
+Our reception has EFTPOS and HICAPS facilities, and we are also able to process cash payments.

 If your podiatrist decides that you need ongoing treatment they will advise our reception team who will help you find appointment times that suit and can advise of ongoing costs.